 Audition Requirements for Undergraduate Admission

-All major scales, 2-3 octaves, slurred and articulated; two contrasting pieces from the standard repertoire.
+Major scales up to four sharps and four flats, 2 or 3 octaves, slurred and articulated; two contrasting pieces from the standard repertoire.
 Pieces may be selected movements from a larger work.

 Students must first apply to the Graduate School and contact Dr. Lemoine to set up an audition time.
 There is an additional application for Graduate Assistantships.